Banks warned over 'weak excuses' for savings rates

 "If the high street banks continue to pay poor savings rates on their instant access accounts, they should make sure their customers know that better rates are available," Ms Baldwin said, describing the subject as of "utmost importance" to the committee.

-Lenders stressed that accounts for regular savers, or which locked money in for a set period of time, gave much better returns than instant-access products.
+Lenders stressed that accounts for regular savers, or those that lock money in for a set period of time, gave much better returns than instant-access products.

-Customers were being alerted to these deals offering higher rates, they added.
+Customers were being alerted to these deals offering higher rates, banks said.

 Previous figures from the Bank of England show that billpayers dipped into bank and savings accounts at a record level in May.
 There was £4.6bn more withdrawn than paid into bank and building society accounts.